Defining FinOps in 2026

 Conclusion

 FinOps is the ultimate alignment tool.
 It aligns engineering with finance, and technology with business goals.
-By shifting cost accountability left, you empower your engineers to be efficient builders.
-Remember: Every dollar saved on cloud waste is a dollar available for innovation (or AI GPUs).
+By shifting cost accountability left, engineers gain the context to build efficiently.